Unless you’re well familiar with the Borderlands universe, this profile is intended to be read after our Borderlands setting presentation.

 Brick is voiced by Marcus Mauldin .

 Brick doesn’t seem to be a bad guy per se.
 But he has a weapon-grade temper problem.
-He does what he can to keep it under control, but if he’s provoked carnage will ensue as he’ll soon lose control.
+He does what he can to keep it under control, but if he’s provoked carnage is nearly inevitable.

 Since Pandora is a lawless hellhole full of psychos and macho killers, carnage happens a *lot*.